VagabondAzulien/VagabondAzulien.github.io/README.md

 ###To-Do
 * [ ] CSS: Establish responsive design.
 * [ ] CSS: Add 'Home' icon on non-home pages.
-* [ ] Posts: Update style with small footer.
 * [ ] Work on GitHub project pages for few projects.

-####Latest Update :: 2015/05/04
+####Latest Update :: 2015/07/09
-* New article!
-"The Philosophy of Bill, Part 1"
-* Added draft of upcoming article on TLS
+* New article: A Good Friend's Father

 ###License

 This site is licensed under the [WTFPL](http://www.wtfpl.net/), the full license text of which can be found below.
-Everything in \_posts is copyright Bill Niblock; if you redistribute it, please credit me.
+Everything in \_posts and \_drafts is copyright Bill Niblock; if you redistribute it, please credit me.
 A link to the source would be even better.

 > **DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE**
 >